wisespira/ESO-National-Demand-Model/README.md

 <img  width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/probability%20distribution%20of%20National%20Demand.png">
 </p>

 The average daily demand was right-skewed, it was unclear why this was.
-Possible factors included infrequent events like holidays/sporting events or a shorter period of the year where people required heating.
+Possible factors could included infrequent events like holidays/sporting events or a shorter period of the year where people required heating.
 It may even be due to the data not featuring the full year or something else entirely.

 <p align="center">
 <img width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/AverageNDEachDay2020.png">